 Yesterday's addition to the growing roster of public school massacres will be viewed just as the previous massacres were: in a vacuum.
-It will be as if there were no indicators leading up to it like cultural rot that would have warned us that this sort of thing is the reality in our brave new world.
+It will be as if there were no indicators leading up to it, like cultural rot, that would have warned us that this sort of thing will be the reality in our brave new world.
 It will have just happened.

 Sure, those who see a new law as always the answer to such an event will begin their reflexive demand for more gun laws.
 And we will all be sad that twenty innocent children were murdered for no apparent reason.
 But in the end it will simply be senselessness.
 But that's just it.
 Once a a society rejects God, everything becomes senselessness.
 Everyone will have a vague notion that things have gone horribly wrong but few, unfortunately, will be able to identify why.